A. NEWSPAPER ARTICLES AND COLUMNS

 DWAA Junior Writer Award

-Sponsored by Karen Petit, an author of children’s books, for writers under 18 years of age.
+For writers under 18 years of age.
 This award is to recognize and encourage young writers who exhibit talent, resourcefulness, dedication and integrity in their writing about dogs and dog-related topics.
-Award: $400 cash grant, DWAA Maxwell Medallion, and lapel pin.
+Award: Amount $250 per category, DWAA Maxwell Medallion, and lapel pin.

-Exciting news: Because we had an influx of entries last year thanks to DWAA’s Young Writers on the Web program, this year we are awarding FOUR awards by age group.
-Each winner will receive $100 for each age grouping:
+We are awarding FOUR awards by age group.
+Each winner will receive an amount to be determined for each age grouping:

 - Category One: Ages 7-9